Alexander Chikunov: Philanthropy

-Civilisational Collapse
+Civilisational collapse

 In 2010, after studying the works Human Quality and The Limits to Growth: The 30-Year Update, Chikunov became concerned about the risk of civilisational collapse in the 21st century and wanted to understand if anything could be done to prevent it.
 He became an active member of the Balaton Group and started engaging actively with the Club of Rome.
 In 2011, he co-founded the Institute of World Ideas as part of his efforts to gather ideas on how to avoid global catastrophe, started presenting at major conferences in Russia, and organised a TedX conference in 2012.
 The institute also oversaw the translation of five notable works on the subject into Russian.
 He also started collaborating with Anastassia Makarieva and Victor Gorshkov and their research into the role forests play in global climate regulation ("Biotic pump").
 This collaboration resulted in series of publications.

-4Waves Concept
+4Waves framework

 Chikunov developed a framework for understanding the roots of the global threats facing human civilisation; the roots being the Great Transition from an agrarian society to an urban industrial society.
 The 4Waves framework groups countries into four 'waves' depending on when they started this transition.
 Chikunov uses this concept to explain the civilizational risks humanity faces and what is needed to achieve the least-worst outcome for humanity during the 21st century.
 In 2020, Chikunov presented webinars on the topic and developed an educational course.